pshephardiii/playlist-api/README.md

 + "As a user, I should be able to browse available songs and add them to a desired playlist."

-+ "As a user, I should land on a welcome page after logging in that has navigation links to saved playlists and index songs based on artist, album, year, or genre."
++ "As a user, I should land on a welcome page after logging in that has navigation links to saved playlists and index songs based on title, artist, album, or genre."

 + "As a user, I should be able to update playlists by removing or adding songs."